ajhenley/gitbook/validationmade_easyer.md

 ####Your assignment
 Sometimes the Scanner class alone doesn't enforce all our business rules.
 Modify the program above.
-Add and implement a Validation class that ensures the following:
+Add and also implement a Validation class that ensures the following:
 * The product code must be exactly five characters long
-* Quantity is between 0 and 100.
+* Quantity is between 0 and 100
 * Price is between 0.0 and 1000.00